 Although Roc was his “star-maker”, Dutton has had a steady string of successes in movies like Rudy (1993), Menace II Society (1993), Gothika (2003), Secret Window (2004) and Legion (2010).

-Charles S. Dutton begins an amazing acting career in “the hole”, a tiny, urine-infested, concrete box, reading his first play using light that seeped from under the door.
+Shockingly, Dutton began his amazing acting career in the “hole”, a tiny, urine-infested, concrete box, reading his first play using light that seeped from under the door.

 (This story is an excerpt from In Character: Actors Acting, by Howard Schatz)